 - Eat more vegetables and fruit – aim for two serves of fruit and five serves of vegetables a day

 - Limit or avoid alcohol – no more than two standard drinks a day for men and no more than one standard drink a day for women

 Most of these recommendations are consistent with evidence-based advice on reducing the risk of cancer and with national dietary recommendations to promote general health.
 They should be considered in the context of a cancer survivors individual health and social circumstances.

-Such lifestyle interventions are showing the potential to improve the health and wellbeing of cancer survivors, in particular women with breast cancer.
+Lifestyle interventions for cancer survivors are showing the potential to improve their health and well-being, in particular women with breast cancer.
 Further research is required to determine the efficacy and effectiveness of specific lifestyle interventions designed for breast cancer survivors and survivors of other cancers.